 June took her grandson in after he was abandoned for the first time.
 But the ongoing issues her daughter faced meant that there was little June could do to make sure Jeremiah remained in a stable home, attended school regularly and slept in a safe, warm bed.

 As Jeremiah grew into adolescence, June knew that she needed to do something to ensure he wouldn’t be uprooted again.
 She turned to CitySquare LAW.
-There, CitySquare attorneys worked to shepherd her through the complex requirements she needed to meet so that she could become Jeremiah’s adoptive mother.
+There, CitySquare attorneys worked to shepherd her through the complex requirements she needed to meet so she could become Jeremiah’s adoptive mother.

 In 2017, the adoption was granted.